Reinforcement Learning with Dual-Observation for General Video Game Playing: GVGAI Learning Competition

-The competition has received five entries: \begin{itemize} \item \emph{\textbf{Xybb}}: Three DQN models are trained for 1 million timesteps on each game separately using the two training levels and some new levels manually generated from the given training levels. \item \emph{\textbf{Elianentity}}: A DQN model from stable-baselines was trained for 2 million timesteps on \emph{GoldDigger-0}, and used in test levels of \emph{GoldDigger}.
-Random actions are played in the other two games. \item \emph{\textbf{Visionpack}}: For each of the three games, a PPO2 model from stable-baselines3 was trained on the level 0 for 1 million timesteps.
-When testing on different games, the corresponding model, identified by the size of game screen, was used to play the test levels. \item \emph{\textbf{Visionpack2}}: Two separate DQN models from stable-baselines3 were trained on \emph{GoldDigger-0} and \emph{GoldDigger-1}.
-An image classifier is created to help selecting a suitable model for \emph{GoldDigger}'s test levels.
-Random actions are played in the other two games. \item \emph{\textbf{Visionpack3}}: A PPO2 model from stable-baselines3 is trained on \emph{GoldDigger}'s training levels for 2 million timesteps using the concept of vectorized environments, and an ACER model~\cite{wang2016sample} is trained on \emph{Waterpuzzle-0} only for 2 million timesteps. \emph{Treasurekeeper} is played by random actions. \end{itemize}
+The 2020 GVGAI Learning Competition was held at the Sixteenth International Conference on Parallel Problem Solving from Nature (PPSN-XVI) and the 2020 IEEE Conference on Games (IEEE CoG2020).
+The following five entries were received and ranked together (cf. Table \ref{tab:competitionres2020}). \begin{itemize} \item \emph{{Xybb}}: Three DQN models were trained for $200,000$ timesteps on each game separately using the two training levels and some new levels manually generated by the authors from the given training levels. \item \emph{{Elianentity}}: A DQN model from stable-baselines was trained for 2 million timesteps on \emph{GoldDigger-0} and used in test levels of \emph{GoldDigger}.
+Random actions were played in the other two games. \item \emph{{Visionpack}}: For each of the three games, a PPO2 model from stable-baselines3~\cite{stable-baselines3} was trained on level 0 of each game for 1 million timesteps.
+While testing on different games, the corresponding model, identified by the size of the game screen, was used to play the test levels. \item \emph{{Visionpack2}}: Two separate DQN models from stable-baselines3 were trained on \emph{GoldDigger-0} and \emph{GoldDigger-1}.
+An image classifier was created to help select a suitable model for \emph{GoldDigger}'s test levels.
+Random actions were played in the other two games. \item \emph{{Visionpack3}}: A PPO2 model from stable-baselines3 was trained on \emph{GoldDigger}'s training levels for 2 million timesteps using the concept of vectorized environments and an ACER model~\cite{wang2016sample} was trained on \emph{Waterpuzzle-0} only for 2 million timesteps. \emph{Treasurekeeper} was played randomly. \end{itemize} The detailed results on each game and the running log are presented on the competition website.
+According to Table \ref{tab:competitionres2020}, \emph{Xybb} performs significantly better than Random and all the other entries, which could not even beat Random.